Manyatta Constituency

 Manyatta Constituency is an electoral constituency in Kenya.
-It is one of four constituencies of Embu County.
-The constituency was established for the 1997 elections.
+It is one of four constituencies of Embu County and it was established for the 1997 elections.
 According to the 2019 population census, Manyatta has a total population of 206,678 people.
+The constituency houses most of administrative offices and headquarters including the county governor's residence and the former Eastern Province headquarters.